alvinyongho/06-fer-de-lance/README.md

-2. Second, it _adds_ the notion of a `lambda` expression for defining anonymous functions, and allows expressions rather than just strings (names) in function position:
+2. Second, it _adds_ the notion of a `lambda` expression for defining anonymous functions, and allows expressions rather than just strings (names) in function position.
+   The unicode character λ can also be used instead.

 3. Third, to allow for recursive functions, it _adds_ the notion of a _named_ function binders.